 Step 2: Fry the eggs.
 In a small bowl, crack and whisk the eggs.
 Heat oil in a 12-inch skillet over medium-low heat.
 When hot, add the egg mixture, cover, and let it sit for 5-6 minutes or until cooked.
 Remove the egg onto a plate or cutting board.
 Place the musubi mold on top of the egg and use a knife to trace it around the inside.

 Step 3: Fry the Spam.
 Remove the spam from the sauce and fry it on each side over medium heat until slightly crispy or until the desired doneness.
-Lower the heat and add the sauce, cook for 1-2 minutes until thickened.
+Lower the heat and add the sauce; cook for 1-2 minutes until thickened.

-Step 4: Assemble the Spam musubi with eggs.
+Step 4: Assemble the spam musubi with eggs.
 Place the nori on a cutting board (shiny side down).
 Place the musubi mold across the middle of the nori.
-Add Spam to the mold and press down firmly.
+Add spam to the mold and press down firmly.

 Step 5: Layer in the ingredients.
 Next, add the egg.
 Then, add the sushi rice, pressing down firmly and evenly so there is about 1-1 ½ inches of rice.
 Dip your fingers or the spatula in water as you go to prevent sticking.
 Use the top of the mold to press down.
 Wrap up one side of the nori and stick it to the rice, then wrap the other side.
 Repeat assembling the musubi until all the ingredients are used up.